dbwebb-se/webapp/README.md

 For contributors, see the commit history and the issues.

-Feel free to help builing up the repository with more content suited for training and education.
+Feel free to help building up the repository with more content suited for training and education.

 History
 -------------------

-v1.0.x (latest)
+v1.0.x (2015-11-04)

+* Added mithril examples for kmom04.
 * Started work in january 2015, planned release end of august 2015.